Felixstowe Academy: History

 Orwell High School was a medium size secondary community school with Specialist Technology College status.

 In 2006 the school was issued with a notice to improve.
 There was a subsequent inspection in 2007 in which the school was seen to be making "satisfactory progress" and therefore the notice to improve was revoked.
 In 2010 51% of Orwell candidates gained five GCSEs at grades A* to C including English and Maths.
 In October 2009 OFSTED stated that the school was satisfactory, but Leadership and Management and the Capacity to Improve were both good.

 In September 2009 the school became a foundation school supported by the charitable Felixstowe Learning Trust.

 The Executive Headteacher, Robert Cawley, started at the school in 2010.
-The previous Headteacher, Peter Tomkins resigned from his post in May 2010.
+The previous Headteacher, Peter Tomkins from his post in May 2010.
 A statement from John Barker, the Chair of Governors, thanked Peter for his hard work and dedication.

 In September 2011 the school was formally merged with Deben High School, to form Felixstowe Academy.
-Following concerns over the leadership and management of the Academy, the previous Academy Trust was given Notice to Terminate.
+Following concerns over the leadership and management of the academy, the previous Academy Trust was given Notice to Terminate.
 They ceased to have control in September 2019.
 The school is now sponsored by the Unity Schools Partnership.
+The school changed its name from Felixstowe Academy to Felixstowe School in September 2020, to bring the focus back onto the purpose of schooling and education.